siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

   * Raw Gcode blocks or JSON wrapped Gcode blocks are presented on the data channel
   * Blocks are read one line at a time
   * Lines terminated with LF, CR or both
+  * All input is interpreted as Gcode (or whatever data prototocl is in effect).
+All else is treated as an error.
-  * No response is provided back on the data channel (no echo, acknowledgements, or errors).
+  * No response is provided back on the data channel (no echo, acknowledgements, or errors)
 * Control Channel
   * Control channel accepts all other commands and controls, including:
     * Configuration commands (JSON and text mode)